hipchat/triatomic/README.md

     % heroku create --stack cedar
     % git push heroku master

+    If you run into any problems, checkout Heroku's [docs][heroku-node-docs].

 If your Heroku account has been verified you can run the following to enable and add the Redis to Go addon to your app.

     % heroku addons:add redistogo:nano

-If you run into any problems, checkout Heroku's [docs][heroku-node-docs].
+Next you will need to set some environment variables for your bot to know how to connect to HipChat.
+At a minimum, you will need to create a new user for your bot and then set the following:

+    % heroku config:set HUBOT_HIPCHAT_JID=123_456@chat.hipchat.com
+    % heroku config:set HUBOT_HIPCHAT_PASSWORD=yourbotpassword

+Obviously, replace the example values with your own.
+See the [HuBot HipChat documentation][hubot-hipchat] for more information on the available environment variables you can use.

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.